 What You Do: Give each student a small piece of paper and a pen to write a prayer.
 Tell the class to prayerfully think about what they can bring to King Jesus this year.
 (Spend a few minutes praying and asking God to show the class what they can bring to Jesus.)
 Begin a sentence with, "Because Jesus is the King of my life, I will_________________."
 Then have the students fill in the blank.
 Have them write 3-4 sentences whereby they fill in the blank.
 (For example, "Because Jesus is the King of my life, I will show kindness to my enemies." or, "Because Jesus is the King of my life, I will spend more time reading his word.")

-Decorate a small box, made of cardboard or tin, with paint, decorative paper, pens, markers, and various other items such as small beads, jewels, gold cord, etc.
+Decorate a small cardboard or tin box with paint, decorative paper, pens, markers, and various other items such as small beads, jewels, gold cord, etc.

 Place the prayers into the box and store it in a prominent place in your bedroom to remember the gift that you will bring to Jesus this year.